giacomodabisias/libfreenect2pclgrabber/README.md

 ======================

 A grabber for the kinect2 which returns images and Point Clouds.
-There is asupport for multiple kinects and a ROS interface.
+There is the support for multiple kinects and a ROS interface.

 For any questions don't hesitate to contact me at giacomo.dabisias@gmail.com.